dany-fedorov/application-exception/README.md

 ## Features

-- Provides a selection of fields most likely to be useful when building an API back-end or a CLI program
+- Provides a selection of fields commonly used with exceptions
 - Builder pattern for better DX
-- Provides a JSON representation available with `toJSON` method
+- Provides a JSON representation available with `toJSON` method (including nested exceptions set with `.causedBy`)
+- Error message templating with handlebars
 - Configurable with good defaults
+- Ergonomically create custom exceptions

 ## Guide